Bolt: Save Time Coding Using This Agentic AI Tool

 Your page sections will look boring if they are just plain white.
 Here are some background ideas:

 For example, I use this gradient background animation for the announcement banner commonly found stuck to the top of websites.
 You can find free images at Unsplash.
 You can find SVG backgrounds from svgbackgrounds.com.
 I also used one of the button styles from here.
+I also used one of the button styles from here.
+You can also use AI to create abstract backgrounds.

 11. Add Animation